truefoundry/elasti/docs/configure-elastiservice.md

     threshold: 0.5
 ```

 Once the service is scaled down to 0, we also need to pause the current autoscaler to make sure it doesn't scale up the service again.
 While this is not a problem with HPA, Keda will scale up the service again since the min replicas is 1.
-Hence Elasti needs to know about the Keda scaled object so that it can pause it.
+Hence KubeElasti needs to know about the Keda scaled object so that it can pause it.
 This information is provided in the `autoscaler` field of the ElastiService.
 The autoscaler type supported as of now is only keda.

 - autoscaler.name: Name of the keda scaled object
 - autoscaler.type: keda

 ### When to scale up the service to 1

-As soon as the service is scaled down to 0, Elasti resolved will start accepting requests for that service.
+As soon as the service is scaled down to 0, KubeElasti resolved will start accepting requests for that service.
 On receiving the first request, it will scale up the service to `minTargetReplicas`.
 Once the pod is up, the new requests are handled by the service pods and do not pass through the elasti-resolver.
 The requests that came before the pod scaled up are held in memory of the elasti-resolver and are processed once the pod is up.

 We can configure the `cooldownPeriod` to specify the minimum time (in seconds) to wait after scaling up before considering scale down.